 [14] “Specific attenuation model for rain, for use in prediction methods”, ITU Rec.
 ITU-R P.838-3, ITU, 2005

-[15] S. Priebe, D. M. Britz, M. Jacob, S. Sarkozy, K. M. K. H. Leong, J. E. Logan, B. S. Gorospe, T. Kürner: Interference Investigations of Active Communications and Passive Earth Exploration Services in the THz Frequency Range“, accepted for publication in IEEE Transactions on THz Science and Technology, 14 pages, 2012

-[16] S. Priebe: Interference between THz Communications and Spaceborne Earth Exploration Services, IEEE 802.15-12-0324-00-0thz, San Diego, July 2012

 Data Center

 Description of the operational environment

 Pure wired data centers are static and can not be easily reconfigured following the requirements from dynamic traffic conditions.
 In addition to that the cabling complexity (either copper or fibre) wastes much space and is hard to maintain , see also [5].
 The cabling complexity also affects data center cooling.